puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

  		service ntpd stop
  		ntpdate us.pool.ntp.org.

  The result should resemble the following:

 		28 Jan 17:12:40 ntpdate[27833]: adjust time server 50.18.44.19 offset 0.057045 sec

  Finally, run `service ntpd start`.

->Puppet is now managing NTP on the `agent.1` node.
+> Puppet is now managing NTP on the `agent.1` node.
 So, for example, if you forget to restart the NTP service after running `ntpdate`, PE will automatically restart it on the next puppet run.
-Puppet is also managing the registry on your Windows machine and will restore the registry if it is ever deleted or modified.
+> Puppet is also managing the registry on your Windows machine and will restore the registry if it is ever deleted or modified.

+You can adjust the parameters of classes present on nodes directly in the console by selecting a node and then clicking "Edit parameters" in the list of classes.
+For more information, see the page on [classifying nodes with the console](./console_classes_groups.html).

-> For more recommended modules, [visit the Forge](http://forge.puppetlabs.com).
+There are many more modules, including PE supported modules, on [the Forge](http://forge.puppetlabs.com).

 ### Viewing Changes with Event Inspector